sjgarland/YeomanGuide/Notes/HowTo/Develop.md

 Why doesn't _templateUrl_ work inside _@Component_ in _app.component.ts_ and _test.component.ts_?
 Why must these files _require_ a template instead?

 Can the Angular CLI be installed and used to generate components and services?

+What does Office store in its different caches?

+- `~/Library/Containers/com.microsoft.Office365ServiceV2/Data/Library/Caches` has two subdirectories.
+The `Microsoft` subdirectory contains a log file.
+- `~/Library/Containers/com.microsoft.Excel/Data/Library/Caches/` has four subdirectories.
+The `Microsoft` subdirectory contains a log file.

+Can the "Got it" pop-up, which occurs when the add-in is loaded, be eliminated?

+Can the _i_ button in the task pane be eliminated?
+Clicking it pops up a _personality menu_ with items primarily useful for debugging.

+Why does code that works with `ng serve`, `ng build`, and `angular.json` not work with `npm start` and `webpack.config.js`?
+Can the following modifications be eliminated?

+- Modified `imports` statements to use `../..` instead of `src/`.
+- Added `@Inject(SynchronizerService)`, `Inject(ViewService)` in component constructors.
+- Removed the parameter from `@Injectable(({providedIn: 'root'})`.

+How do `ng serve` and `npm start` supply actual parameters to constructors?

 ## Copyright